-During the ongoing COVID-19 pandemic many of us are facing the sudden imposition of working remotely.
+During the ongoing COVID-19 pandemic many of us are facing the sudden imposition of working remotely from home.
 For some people that also means being in isolation with partners, housemates, children, and parents.
 Therefore, it’s important to set some boundaries to enable you and those around you to get through the days effectively.

 Without clear boundaries and routine to mark the start of your workday and the end, it’s very easy for remote workers to always be on the clock.
 It is also easy to feel guilty that they should be or not know how to separate work from home life.

 As a successful digital marketing agency that has long championed working remotely here are a few tips we’ve learned along the way.

 Implement Set Office Hours | Working Remotely

 First things first, it’s important to implement a set work hours and stick to them.
 You know when you are most productive, so schedule your day around your most productive time.
 This could be through prioritising your most important tasks for when you are most productive.
 Remember to add your work hours to your email signature too.
 Depending on your company culture, you may find that people’s expectations of a response vary.
 Therefore, having that information on your signature alleviates the pressure you might feel to reply out of your work hours.